Dunit05/Intro-to-Computer-Science-CSCI-1030U-Lecture-Notes/README.md

 Here you will find all the in-class lecture code that we go over.
 This repository is a comprehensive collection of code examples, projects, and exercises designed to complement the material covered in the intro to computer science lectures.

+## Folder Structure

+The workspace contains folders labeled by `date (name)` by default, where:

+- `Notes`: the folder contains the days lecture notes, with an excutable python file `index.py` & jupyter notebook file `index.ipynb`.
+- `Exercises`: the folder contains the days exercises, with an excutable python file `index.py` & jupyter notebook file `index.ipynb`.

 ## Getting Started

 Install pytest, which is a module for Python that allows you to verify that your code is correct before you submit, using the following command in Windows: